-This is Engineering is a new multi-year campaign led by the Royal Academy of Engineering in partnership with eleven major engineering organisations to change the perception of engineering among young people aged 13-18.
+This is Engineering is a multi-year campaign led by the Royal Academy of Engineering in partnership with twelve major engineering organisations to encourage more young people, from all backgrounds, to consider engineering careers.

 Engineering is an exciting, varied and rewarding career, and yet the UK has a shortage of young people applying for engineering courses and engineering jobs.
 One of the prime reasons for this shortage is that many people hold outdated views of what engineering is, and what engineers do.

 This is Engineering challenges those misconceptions, by presenting a positive image of modern engineering.
 Through real young engineers it illustrates how engineering is behind many of the things they are already interested in – sport, fashion and tech for example – and that they can follow what they love into engineering, and in doing so help shape the future.

 At the heart of This is Engineering are a series of short videos, each profiling a young engineer who is doing something remarkable.

 Visit the This is Engineering website

 Highlights of the campaign